MicheleBaldi/GuestbookSymfony/README.md

 ## Note
 The admin panel is reachable from the url /admin but is protected by authentication.

-To create an admin user you need to execute this script on CLI of PHP container bin/console dbal:run-sql "INSERT INTO admin (id, username, roles, password) VALUES (nextval('admin_id_seq'),'admin', '[\"ROLE_ADMIN\"]', '\$2y\$13\$MlzmoZuKiFeVTkR0Z8sWNuSzS3Tz6YcgGlRM4KtzycKvLLOCyYF6O')"
+To create an admin user you need to execute this script on CLI of PHP container:

+bin/console dbal:run-sql "INSERT INTO admin (id, username, roles, password) VALUES (nextval('admin_id_seq'),'admin', '[\"ROLE_ADMIN\"]', '\$2y\$13\$MlzmoZuKiFeVTkR0Z8sWNuSzS3Tz6YcgGlRM4KtzycKvLLOCyYF6O')"

-It will create an administrator user with username: admin and password: admin
+It will create an administrator user with username and password admin